paylogic/alembic-offline/README.rst

     :scale: 100%
     :target: https://readthedocs.org/projects/alembic-offline/

-alembic-offline is an extension for alemic to enrich offline functionality of the migrations
+alembic-offline is an extension for Alembic to enrich offline functionality of migrations using SQLAlchemy

 .. contents::